technosoftware-gmbh/opcua-solution-net/README.md

 The included OPC Foundation Model Compiler can be used to create the necessary C# classes of Information Model’s specified in XML and CSV based files.
 At the moment the XML files must be edited by a text editor.

-Documentation of the Mode Compiler can be found at https://github.com/OPCFoundation/UA-ModelCompiler
+Documentation of the Mode Compiler can be found [here](https://github.com/OPCFoundation/UA-ModelCompiler).

 ### Build Status